 The collaboration will enable research and development of material- and process-based solutions for climate-neutral, sustainable and cost-effective utilization of renewable energies.
 The collaboration relates to the areas of innovative materials and processes for photovoltaic energy systems and hydrogen as a storage and carrier medium for CO2-neutral energy.
 The collaboration relates to the areas of innovative materials and processes for photovoltaic energy systems and hydrogen as a storage and carrier medium for CO2-neutral energy.

-Seven research departments with over 170 employees are currently working to achieve HI ERN's research goals.
+Eight research departments with over 180 employees from more than 30 different nations are currently working to achieve HI ERN's research goals.

 Funding: HI ERN as part of Forschungszentrum Jülich is funded by the Helmholtz Association (90 % Federal Republic of Germany, 10 % Free State of Bavaria) on the one hand, and by the implementation of third-party funded projects to a considerable extent on the other hand.

 Organization: The HI ERN is part of the Helmholtz Association of German Research Centres (HGF).
 With more than 45,000 employees and an annual budget of 5,9 billion euros, the HGF is the largest scientific organisation in Germany.